-When making pasta, the goal is to produce a first, or al dente, end product.
+When making pasta with a pasta maker, the goal is to produce a first, or al dente, end product.
 The pasta shouldn’t be loose and mushy.
-Instead, you’re looking for a product that keeps a firm shape and crispiness.
+They need to have a firm shape and crispiness.

 Undercooked, crunchy pasta isn’t what you’re looking for.
 Instead, the perfectly cooked pasta offers the feeling of a crunchy bite being taken.
 Like noodles, pasta can be created with salt added.